Who We Are

 "My gratitude for having lived the Launch Pad lifestyle gives me a real empathy with future residents, parents and treatment facility staff.
 It's great to be able to help the newcomer and put them at ease.
 Launch Pad and the recovery community in Wilmington have so much to offer.”

 Erica’s roots extend of OakHarbor, WA to New Orleans LA, as she moved with her military family and eventual career with the Department of Defense herself.
-She came into Launch Pad in June 2016 and is currently residing at one of our female step-up houses.
 After an extensive background rehabilitating active duty and wounded service members, her passion within the recovery field truly blossomed here in Wilmington with our organization.

 “I am grateful every day to be able to live in a city that I can truly call home after years on the move.
 Today I have choices for myself, my family, and recovery.
 I cling to my memories of complete devastation and hopelessness brought about by my addiction because it gives me the ability to empathize with new comers and help them on their individual road to recovery.”